From Sea to Shining Sea

 How could a place be so strategically located and yet never warrant a mention on the 6 o’clock news?

 So the trip that would take about 60 hours if I traveled straight through, might take several days.

 After spending a couple of nights in the Windy City, the Eastern Seaboard is definitely on my bucket list.

-And while I’m in Beantown, I would definitely want to take in a baseball game at Fenway Park.
-I wonder if the Oakland A’s will be playing while I’m there?
+I would love to visit Boston.
+Could I to take in a baseball game at Fenway Park.
+Will the Oakland Raiders be playing the New England Patriots?

 Actually, I’ve been thinking that – as an avid sports fan – I’d like to take in as many games as possible in my round-trip across the country.
-And since it will be baseball season, that will probably mean Major League Baseball.
+And since it will be football season, that will probably mean the NFL.

 The Big Apple

 From Boston, I’d like to head to the Big Apple to re-visit some of my old haunts (I lived in New York City for three years) and maybe meet some of my Facebook buddies in person.